Skip to the main content

 Film Director

-Film directors develop an artistic vision for a film production and work with others to implement that vision.
+Film directors develop an artistic vision for a film production.
+They work with cast, crew, and producers to realize that vision.

 Also Known As